ssd-tutorials/single-sql-statement/README.md

-# single-sql-statement
+# Get parent and child records from MySQL database using a single SQL statement
-Exercise files for the course Get parent and child records from MySQL database using a single SQL statement
+Exercise files for the course **Get parent and child records from MySQL database using a single SQL statement**